starswap/WebsiteChangeAlert/README.md

 5. Allow users to delete alerts once they are setup (without needing to delve into the DB!).
 6. Reduce the likelihood of emails going to Junk
 7. Add a section detailing recent use cases of the app (not hard-coded), updating every time a user creates a new trigger.
-    "Auto image"
+    "Auto image" - or maybe with a push notification like you see on some websites, in the corner.
-8. Update the Database to cleanup once a change is noted to the site so that the triggers are reusable and not once-only.
+8. ~~Update the Database to cleanup once a change is noted to the site so that the triggers are reusable and not once-only.~~ ✔️
-9. ~~Add a loading image to the iframe before it has loaded since it is slow on vercel; try to improve caching to speed up.~~ ✔️
+9. ~~Add a loading image to the iframe before it has loaded since it is slow on vercel;~~ ✔️ try to improve caching to speed up.
 10. Support mobile devices with responsive design and PWA integration.
 11. Add more ways to notify such as discord integration.
 12. Add screenshots to emails?